 Dell Technologies recommends to use Wyse Management Suite version to upgrade your thin clients since you cannot deploy large-scale clients using the USB Imaging Tool.
 However, you can use the USB Imaging Tool method for installing ThinOS 9.x on a single device.

-Can ThinOS be installed on a PCoIP device?
+Can ThinOS 9 be installed on Wyse ThinOS 8.6 devices with and without PCoIP?